nmantani/FileInsight-plugins/README.md

     Decode selected region as quoted printable text
   * To quoted printable
     Encode selected region into quoted printable text
+  * URL decode
+    Decode selected region as percent-encoded text that is used by URL
+  * URL encode
+    Encode selected region into percent-encoded text that is used by URL

 * Misc operations
   * Byte frequency